PelionIoT/snap-pelion-edge/README.md

 1. Create a firmware update manifest:

-    1. Use the manifest-tool utility to create a manifest file for your `firmware-update.tar.gz` package:
+    1. Use the manifest-tool utility to create a manifest file for your firmware update tar.gz package:

         ```bash
         manifest-tool create -u <firmware.url> -p <firmware-update.tar.gz> -o manifest
         ```
         Where:
-        * `<firmware.url>` is the URL of `firmware-update-tar.gz`, as shown in Device Management Portal.
+        * `<firmware.url>` is the URL of the firmware update tar.gz package, as shown in Device Management Portal.
 Devices use this URL to download the firmware update image.
         * `<firmware-update.tar.gz>` is the firmware update package tar.gz file.
 The manifest-tool utility calculates a hash from the firmware update tar.gz.

 1. Upload the firmware update manifest to Device Management: